Infinite grids in digraphs: Weak immersions of bidirected quarter-grids

 For the result of this section, we need the definition of a weak immersion.
 Let $D$ and~$H$ be digraphs.
 A \emph{weak immersion} of~$H$ in~$D$ is a map $\varphi$ with domain $V(H) \cup E(H)$ such that $\varphi$ restricted to $V(H)$ is injective, has its image in $V(D)$ and such that every edge $uv \in E(H)$ is mapped to a $\varphi(u)$--$\varphi(v)$ dipath in~$D$ where every two such images $\varphi(e)$ and $\varphi(f)$ for distinct $e, f\in E(H)$ are edge-disjoint.

-The proof of a corresponding version of Theorem~\ref{thm:planarGrid} involving weak immersions can be obtained in this setting by following its original proof almost verbatim, which then implies the following version of Theorem~\ref{thm:planarGridIntro}.
+The proof of a corresponding version of Theorem~\ref{thm:planarGrid} involving weak immersions can be obtained in this setting by following its original proof almost verbatim.
+In particular, we only slightly change the definition of the auxiliary ray digraphs by allowing edge-disjoint rays to correspond to their vertices, while their edges are still determined by infinite dipath systems consisting of pairwise vertex-disjoint dipaths.
+This enables us to apply the results from Section~\ref{sec:fin_digraphs}.
+Thus, we obtain the following version of Theorem~\ref{thm:planarGridIntro}.

 \begin{thm} If $D$ is a digraph that contains an end~$\omega$ with infinitely many pairwise edge-disjoint (anti-)rays, then there exists a weak immersion of the (reversed) bidirected quarter-grid in~$D$ with all its (anti-)rays in~$\omega$. \end{thm}